MJ Melendez Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in the league.
+- The Rangers pitching staff ranks fifth in the league with a collective 9.8 strikeouts per nine innings.

-- The Rangers' 3.86 team ERA ranks 10th among all MLB pitching staffs.
+- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.61).

-- The Rangers allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).
+- Rangers pitchers combine to allow 12 home runs (0.8 per game), the fourth-fewest in baseball.

-- deGrom (1-0) takes the mound for the Rangers in his fourth start of the season.
-He has a 4.32 ERA in 16 2/3 innings pitched, with 27 strikeouts.
+- The Rangers will send Eovaldi (1-2) to make his fourth start of the season.
+He is 1-2 with a 6.32 ERA and 19 strikeouts in 15 2/3 innings pitched.

-- In his most recent appearance on Wednesday against the Kansas City Royals, the right-hander threw seven innings, allowing two earned runs while surrendering seven hits.
+- The right-hander last appeared on Thursday against the Kansas City Royals, when he went five innings, allowing six earned runs while giving up 10 hits.

+- The 33-year-old has a 6.32 ERA and 10.9 strikeouts per nine innings across three games this season, while giving up a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.